Superhero (Brian McKnight album): Critical reception

-Superhero garnered generally positive reviews from music critics.
+Superhero garnered generally mixed to positive reviews from music critics.
 Allmusic editor Liana Jonas remarked that "the recording essentially offers up the same romantic and sensitive mid-tempo R&B love songs McKnight has become famous for.
 However, there are some choice departures by McKnight, reflecting his adventurous side [...]
 While the album is not groundbreaking, it does show consistency and growth by the talented McKnight.
 Is it super?
 No. Worthy?
 Yes."
 Cheo Tyehimba of Entertainment Weekly gave the album a B grade and went on to say: "Combining that superpower with his formulaic, but potent songwriting skills, he's created an ambitious CD of mid-tempo hip hop, rock, and gospel grooves [...]
 Fans won’t be disappointed."

 In addition, Lana K. Wilson-Combs from Sacramento News & Review gave the album praise.
 She explained: "Brian McKnight, one of the most consistent pop balladeers, shows on this new release that he hasn’t lost his street cred [...]
 McKnight – who’s cut from the same old-school cloth as Teddy Pendergrass, Marvin Gaye and Luther Vandross – specializes in sensuous love songs.
 Here he doesn’t disappoint."
 Michael Paoletta Billboard found that the album "does have its flaws [...] but swaying midtempos [...] make up for such missteps.
 In the end, Superhero is a much welcome addition to McKnight's solid ouevre."
 Dmitri Ehrlich, writing for Vibe, called Superhero his "most adventurous album".
 He further elaborated: "Of course, some songs are still as cheesy Velveeta [...] but McKnight is generally intent on proving with this album that he can move beyond his usually light but eminently listenable terrain.
 Now he's starting to get interesting."
+In a negative review for Blender, Elysa Gardener called the album a "collection of noble but lackluster tunes that finds the gifted pop-soul crooner evoking Clark Kent more than any caped crusader."